yhorian1/SEO-scripts/README.md

 # SEO-scripts
-Some Python scripts I use for auditing, research and lead generation.
+Some scripts I use for auditing, research and lead generation.

-How to use Compare.py:
+**How to use Compare.py:

 You'll need to install Python >= 3.4